pymupdf/PyMuPDF/docs/page.rst

    .. method:: delete_annot(annot)

-      * Changed in v1.16.6: The removal will now include any bound 'Popup' or response annotations and related objects.
+      * The removal will now include any bound 'Popup' or response annotations and related objects (changed in v1.16.6).

       PDF only: Delete annotation from the page and return the next one.